Reusability

 The SpaceX Starship rocket is a fully reusable launch vehicle that aims to enable human exploration and settlement of the moon and Mars.
 The Starship consists of two stages: the Super Heavy booster and the Starship spacecraft.
 The mission of the Starship is to deliver up to 100 people or 100 tons of cargo to various destinations in the solar system.
 One of the key challenges of the Starship mission is the entry, descent and landing (EDL) system, which must safely bring the rocket back to Earth or other planetary surfaces after each flight.

 The EDL system of the Starship relies on a combination of aerodynamics, propulsive maneuvers and landing legs to achieve a precise and soft touchdown.
 The EDL system of the Starship is designed to handle different atmospheric conditions and gravity levels depending on the destination.
-For example, on Earth, the Starship will perform a "belly flop" manoeuvre, where it uses its large surface area and four flaps to slow down and stabilise during re-entry.
+For example, on Earth, the Starship will perform a "belly flop" manoeuvre, where it uses its large surface area and four flaps to slow down and stabilize during re-entry.
 Then, it will fire its Raptor engines, flip itself upright and extend its six landing legs before landing on a designated pad.

 On Mars, where the atmosphere is thinner and gravity is lower, the Starship will use less propellant to land.
 The EDL system of the Starship has undergone several tests and improvements over the past few years, with several prototypes reaching high altitudes and demonstrating various aspects of the EDL system.
 The most recent test, SN15, successfully launched and landed without exploding for the first time in May 2021.